Rune Jørgen Sørensen

 Political Alignment and Bureaucratic Pay.
 (With Jon H. Fiva, Benny Geys and Tom Reiel Heggedal) Journal of Public Administration Research and Theory, 2021, 31(3):596–615.

 Popular support for environmental protection: A life-cycle perspective.
-Accepted for publication in the British Journal of Political Science 2021, 51(3): 1348-1355.
+British Journal of Political Science 2021, 51(3): 1348-1355.
 (With Tom-Reiel Heggedal and Benny Geys) Also available as Working paper.
 News coverage in BI Business Review.

 Who dies early?
 Education, mortality and causes of death in Norway.
 Social Science & Medicine 2020, 245:112601.
 (With Jostein Grytten and Irene Skau) Available as Working paper.
 News coverage on Forskning.no.